owencm/js-steg/README.md

    WITHOUT WARRANTIES OR CONDITIONS OF ANY KIND, either express or implied.
    See the License for the specific language governing permissions and limitations under the License.
-*/

-// - The JPEG specification can be found in the ITU CCITT Recommendation T.81
-//   (www.w3.org/Graphics/JPEG/itu-t81.pdf)
-// - The JFIF specification can be found in the JPEG File Interchange Format
-//   (www.w3.org/Graphics/JPEG/jfif3.pdf)
-// - The Adobe Application-Specific JPEG markers in the Supporting the DCT Filters
-//   in PostScript Level 2, Technical Note #5116
-//   (partners.adobe.com/public/developer/en/ps/sdk/5116.DCT_Filter.pdf)